immunityproject/pdbs/README.md

 # pdbs
-Protein databases collected from RCSB.org and repaired for analysis
+Protein databases collected from RCSB.org and repaired in FoldX for analysis